tonysln/signals/sstv/README.txt

 Usage
 	If running for the first time, execute build.sh to generate libfft.so and libimg.so.
-	These simple libraries are used to load images into memory and to run FFT on audio.
+	These simple libraries are used to read & write images and to run FFT on audio.

 	Encode:
 		./sstv.py --encode SOURCE --out TARGET --encoding ENCODING --mode MODE